 Grilled Chicken Kabobs with Asian Marinade

-You should try these Grilled Chicken Kabobs with Asian Marinade while it’s still grilling weather, and this tasty chicken is low-carb, Keto, low-glycemic, gluten-free, Dairy-Free, South Beach Diet Phase One, and kid-approved!
-Use the Diet-Type Index to find more recipes like this one.
+You should try these Grilled Chicken Kabobs with Asian Marinade while it’s still grilling weather, and this tasty chicken is low-carb, Keto, low-glycemic, gluten-free, Dairy-Free, and kid-approved!
+Use Grilling Recipes to find more recipes like this one.

 It’s almost Labor Day, so here’s a menu suggestion if you’d like to grill something over the long holiday weekend.
 I love chicken kabobs, and this recipe for Grilled Chicken Kabobs with Asian Marinade was long overdue for a photo update, so last week I made this for my niece Kara and her family.
 And I am happy to report that even though this recipe has a complex blend of flavors, even the kids gobbled it up!
 So these chicken kabobs are not only healthy for the adults, they are kid-friendly as well.